sharathkumar-md/Chatwise/README.md

-# ChatWise – WhatsApp Chatbot using Flask, Twilio, and Together.ai
+# ChatWise – WhatsApp Chatbot

 ChatWise is a simple yet powerful chatbot that allows users to interact with an AI assistant over WhatsApp.
 It uses Flask for the backend, Twilio's WhatsApp Sandbox for messaging, and Together.ai's API for AI responses.